 The horse should stand still for this exercise.
 If he does not, position him with a stationary object like a fence or a trailer on one side.
 This will help him stay straighter and stand still.
 If he does not, he may be telling you that he has inner energy to release through forced exercise like longeing.

 #7 Side Leg Lifts:

 This exercise limbers up the inner thigh muscles and flexes the hip.
-Standing on the horse’s left side while holding on to the saddle with the right hand for stability.
-Stand on the right leg and slowly lift the left leg out to the side.
+Standing on the horse’s left side hold on to the saddle with your right hand for stability.
+Stand on your right leg and slowly lift your left leg out to the side.
 Keep the knee straight.
 Slowly lower the leg.
 Maintain a straight posture and avoid leaning while lifting the leg.
 Do several repetitions.
 Turn and repeat on the opposite leg.